iamskm/Microsoft-Power-BI-Dashboards/README.md

 Hello.

-This is shaikh muzammil and thhis is my github repository for sharing my power bi dashboards
+This is shaikh muzammil and this is my github repository for sharing my power bi dashboards

 email: muzammil188@gmail.com